andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 8. Checking null values in **end_station_id**.
 9. Checking if there are only 2 user types in the **user_type** column.
 It is confirmed that only **'casual'** and **'member'** user types exist.

-***NOTE: Upon inspecting the data, 422 duplicates are identified, where common trip records exist in the months of May and June only.
-These 422 records are identified and removed accordingly using the query in the code, and the unique 211 records are reuploaded to the table after performing a VLOOKUP check on ride_id between the May and June data sets.**
+***NOTE: Upon inspecting the data, 422 duplicates are identified, where common trip records exist only in the months of May and June.
+These 422 records are removed accordingly using the query in the code, and the unique 211 records are reuploaded to the table after performing a VLOOKUP check on ride_id between the May and June data sets.**

 **We then move on to check for outliers to make sure the data analysis is not skewed due to them (see code [here](https://github.com/andy-silas/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/8967204d2673ad0194f14fb7b82290fd200917f7/Process%20Phase%20Code.sql#L156)):**